xieweiAlex/English_Learning/words/2022/words-April.md

 I had to **pry myself away** from .. it's a **Havanese**, right?
-> It was a wonderful investment, it continues to pay dividents to this day.
+> It was a wonderful investment, it continues to pay divident to this day.
 > eat food, not too much, most plants

 Candies and other **confectionery**. -